frier17/100_pages_fastapi/content/table_of_content/_index.md

 ## TABLE OF CONTENT
 1. [Introduction to FastAPI](/chapter1/)

 		a.
-Modern Python with AsyncIO (add further reading on generators, coroutine, concurrency.
-Add video links to these topics)
+Modern Python with AsyncIO
 		b.
 JSON and API data
 		c.
 Type hints
 		d.
 Framework Structure